huggingface/blog/optimum-nvidia-launch.md

 Throughput, on the other hand, measures how fast the model can generate tokens, and is particularly relevant when you want to batch generations together.
 While there are a few ways to calculate throughput, we adopt a standard method to divide the end-to-end latency by the total sequence length, including both input and output tokens summed over all batches.
-Optimum-NVIDIA delivers up to XX better throughput compared to the framework:
+Optimum-NVIDIA delivers up to 28x better throughput compared to stock transformers:

 <br>
 <figure class="image">